 1. It Needs to Be Cost-Effective

 There are recipes out there that look and taste great, but the ingredients required are absurdly expensive.
+And here you were trying to save money.
 If you’re buying them in bulk and can use them for several different meals, that’s great.
 But if not, you might as well have just grabbed it from the restaurant down the street.